 “History matters.
 Education matters.
-It is our responsibility to not only preserve and protect Fresno County’s rich history, but showcase it at the largest annual event in the Central Valley and a year round venue for the public to enjoy and learn from,” stated John Alkire, CEO of The Big Fresno Fair in front of the crowd.
-“We have been fortunate to have so many community history advocates come forward in support of the Museum and we hope even more will come forward and get involved.
-Fresno has a lot to be proud of and we need to tell and preserve its stories.
-The Fresno County Historical Museum will only be as good as the community wants it to be, so we need their continued help.”
+It is our responsibility to not only preserve and protect Fresno County’s rich history but showcase it at the largest annual event in the Central Valley and a year round venue for the public to enjoy and learn from.
+Fresno County has a lot to be proud of and we need to preserve and tell its stories."